tydavis/journal/README.md

 # Glue Code

 >Journal, Blog, Brain Dump, etc
+>

->Opinions expressed are solely my own and do not express the views or opinions of my employer.
+>Opinions expressed are solely my own and do not express the views or opinions
+>of my employer.

 [About][1]

 ## 2018

+- 2018-07-22 [The pace of change][32] --- Remarks on social, legal, and
+  technological change.
 - 2018-03-16 [Follow up RE: Google][31] --- Further explanation on [my rage-quit
   of Google.][29]
 - 2018-02-27 [Google is terrible][29] --- Explanation for why I'm against